 Dementia is a general term for symptoms of cognitive decline leading to impaired memory or reasoning that interferes with day-to-day living.
 Many types of dementia exist, and many conditions cause it.
-Alzheimer’s disease is the most common type of dementia, accounting for between 60 to 80% of dementia diagnoses.
-It’s a degenerative brain disease that damages brain cells and leads to dementia symptoms that worsen over time.
+Alzheimer’s disease is the most common type of dementia, accounting for between 60 to 80% of dementia diagnoses

 The stages of dementia